oxsecurity/megalinter/docs/descriptors/repository_syft.md

   -c, --config string              application config file -d, --dockerfile string          include dockerfile for upload to Anchore Enterprise
-      --exclude stringArray        exclude paths from being scanned using a glob expression --file string                file to write the default report output to (default is STDOUT) -h, --help                       help for this command -H, --host string                the hostname or URL of the Anchore Enterprise instance to upload to
+      --exclude stringArray        exclude paths from being scanned using a glob expression --external-sources-enabled   shut off any use of external sources during sbom generation (default false --file string                file to write the default report output to (default is STDOUT) -h, --help                       help for this command -H, --host string                the hostname or URL of the Anchore Enterprise instance to upload to